neybackes/neybackes/README.md

 ## 🚀 About Me

-Quality Assurance Engineer focused on delivering reliable and scalable software through strong business understanding and technical testing practices.
+Quality Assurance Analyst focused on delivering reliable and scalable software through strong business understanding and technical testing practices.

 Experienced in financial systems, ensuring end-to-end quality across APIs, integrations, and complex business rules.
 I work from requirement analysis to validation, always guided by risk and business impact.